Trespass (1992 film): Release

 The film was also retitled as it was felt Looters was too inflammatory.
 The studio came up with fifty alternative titles and the filmmakers at least another twenty, including "Point of No Return", "The Intruders", "Burning Gold", "Greed", "Fire Trap" and "Blood and Gold", among others.
 Hill did not like Trespass because it reminded him of a title of a 1950s-era RKO movie starring Robert Mitchum and Jane Russell.
 "Psychologically, changing the name was more devastating than moving the movie because it was like changing the name of one of your children", he said.
 "But with the two Ices and the title 'Looters,' I had to see (Universal's) point."
 Eventually he settled on Trespass.

-The film was also affected by controversy when Ice-T asked Warner Bros. to remove the song "Cop Killer" from his album Body Count.
+The film was also affected by controversy when Ice T asked Warner Bros. to remove the song "Cop Killer" from his album Body Count.

 "Our chance lies in counter programming", said Bob Gale.
 "There's so much sweetness and light this time of year, why not an action picture?
 Trespass, unlike so many other current releases, delivers what it sets out to deliver in 101 minutes.
 For my money, that's holiday enough."

 Reception

 The film gained mixed to positive reviews from critics.
-As of June 2, 2022, Trespass holds a 71% critics' rating on Rotten Tomatoes based on 28 reviews, with an average rating of 6.2/10.
+As of October 5, 2023, Trespass holds a 70% critics' rating on Rotten Tomatoes based on 30 reviews, with an average rating of 6.3/10.
 The consensus summarizes: "Trespass pits public servants against gangsters in a race for stolen loot -- and thanks to a killer cast and Walter Hill's assured direction, the audience wins."

+On At the Movies, Gene Siskel said the film's characters were "clichés brought together" and he considered the gang's camcorder footage gimmicky.
+His colleague Roger Ebert called the film "well-crafted" but said the characters were "manufactured out of parts of other movies."
+Both critics gave the film a "thumbs down."

 Box office

 The film debuted poorly.
-It went on to gross just $13.7 million in North America.
+In the United States and Canada, Trespass grossed $13.7 million at the box office.